proxytranslation/user-docs/workbench/views/views.md

 ![Reload Segment List](/img/workbench/reload_segments_redirecting.png)

-Note that Highlight View will only work as long as the segment list is that of the current page.
+Highlight View will only work if the segment list is that of the current page.

 ## Pop-out View